amlacommerce/znode-docs/docs/extending-znode/extension-engine/erp/README.md

 ## Creating a Custom ERP Connector

+The below instructions walk through the process of creating a custom ERP connector and touch point.

+### Create ERP Connector

 To create a custom ERP Connector, use the sample MockERPConnector as a starting point.

 1. Copy the [MockERPConnector](https://github.com/amlacommerce/znode/tree/master/ZnodeMultifront/Projects/Libraries/Znode.Engine.ERPConnector/MockERPConnector) as a starting point.